sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 A lot of good folks have talked about this in the past.
 Some of my favorite reads are [zero framework manifesto][1] and [Look ma, no frameworks][2].
 Many of these frameworks have a wonderful way of marketing themselves by presenting their top features or percieved benefits of usage on their websites or through developer's blogs, however, I don't see as many folks showing ways of building SPA with vanilla js.
 I therefore decided to refactor my personal website as a SPA without using any framework.
 I hope that this post will serve as a good first step when you are building an app on your own without using any frameworks.
 All code referenced here is available at [vinay20045.github.io repo][3] and [this website][4] itself acts as a live demo.

 **Design**
 Prior to refactoring my website was a typical blog written in PHP.
-Every page request used to do a round trip to a server for all html content and assets, it had a management console etc. During refactoring some of my considerations were...
+Every page request used to do a round trip to a server for all html content and src, it had a management console etc. During refactoring some of my considerations were...
 - No page loads for every post i.e. it should be an SPA
 - Posts to be written using markdown syntax.
 - The blog should be written only in HTML+CSS+JS